 (f) provide for and prescribe penalties for contravention of any regulations made pursuant to this section.

-(2) In subsection (1), “specified” means specified in the regulations.
+(2) In subsection (1), specified means specified in the regulations.

 63. Application of certain provisions to information providers (TPA s.
 65A)

 (1) Nothing in section 10, 12, 13, 17, 18, 22, 61, or 62 applies to a prescribed publication of matter by a prescribed information provider, other than —